0w3nM/html-css-portfolio1-Moon-Landing/README.md

 ![Links to social media sits ](/assets/images/footer-4.png)

 # -Testing-
-- The webpage was tested through Google Chrome Developer through out inspecting the change depending on the size of the screen and still allow content to be seen.
+- The webpage was tested through Google Chrome Developer through-out and was inspecting the change depending on the size of the screen and still allowing content to be seen.

 - All links tested to see if they went to the correct location and all action elements i.e scroll bar and media were checked to work as intended.